rjkviegas/skills-workshops/week-10-apprs/writing-algorithms/README.md

 #### Finding duplicates

-Given a list of things (numbers or words), find if there are any duplicates in the list.
+Given a list of things (numbers or words), return whether or not there are any duplicates in the list.

 #### Assigning Students into groups